Coronation Street: 2000s

 On 8 December 2000, Coronation Street celebrated its 40th anniversary with a live, hour-long episode.
-King Charles III (then Prince of Wales) appeared as himself.
+Prince Charles appeared as himself.
 Earlier that year, 13-year-old Sarah-Louise Platt (Tina O'Brien) became pregnant, giving birth to a daughter, Bethany, on 4 June.
 The February episode where Gail was told of her daughter's pregnancy was watched by 15 million viewers.
-The programme continued to tackle issue-led storylines, including Toyah Battersby (Georgia Taylor) getting raped, Roy and Hayley Cropper (David Neilson and Julie Hesmondhalgh) abducting their foster child, Sarah Platt's Internet chat room abduction, and Alma Halliwell's (Amanda Barrie) 2001 death from cervical cancer.
+The programme continued to tackle issue-led storylines, including the rape of Toyah Battersby (Georgia Taylor), Roy and Hayley Cropper (David Neilson and Julie Hesmondhalgh) abducting their foster child, Sarah Platt's internet chat room abduction, and Alma Halliwell's (Amanda Barrie) 2001 death from cervical cancer.
 These storylines proved unpopular with viewers and led to a decline in ratings.
 As a result, in October 2001, producer Jane Macnaught was reassigned, and Carolyn Reynolds took over.
 In 2002, Kieran Roberts became producer, aiming to reintroduce "gentle storylines and humour," steering the show away from competing with other soaps.

 In July 2002, Gail Platt married Richard Hillman (Brian Capron), a financial advisor who had left Duggie Ferguson (John Bowe) to die after a fall during an argument, murdered his ex-wife Patricia (Annabelle Apsion), and later killed their neighbour Maxine Peacock (Tracy Shaw).
 He also attempted to kill his mother-in-law, Audrey Roberts (Sue Nicholls), and longtime family friend, Emily Bishop (Eileen Derbyshire), all for financial gain as his debts mounted.
 Hillman confessed his crimes to Gail in a two-hander episode in February 2003 before returning weeks later with the intention of killing Gail, her children Sarah and David (Jack P. Shepherd), and granddaughter Bethany by driving them into a canal.
 While the Platt family survived, Hillman drowned.
 This storyline received widespread media attention, with viewing figures peaking at 19.4 million.

 Todd Grimshaw (Bruno Langley) became Corrie's first regular homosexual character.
 In 2003, another gay male character was introduced, Sean Tully (Antony Cotton).
 The bigamy of Peter Barlow (Chris Gascoyne) and his addiction to alcohol, later in the decade, Maya Sharma's (Sasha Behar) revenge on former lover Dev Alahan (Jimmi Harkishin), Charlie Stubbs's (Bill Ward) psychological abuse of Shelley Unwin (Sally Lindsay), and the deaths of Mike Baldwin (Johnny Briggs), Vera Duckworth (Liz Dawn) and Fred Elliott (John Savident).
-In 2007, Tracy Barlow (Kate Ford) murdered Charlie Stubbs and claiming it was self-defence; the audience during this storyline peaked at 13.3 million.
+In 2007, Tracy Barlow (Kate Ford) murdered Charlie Stubbs and claimed it was self-defence; the audience during this storyline peaked at 13.3 million.
 At the 2007 British Soap Awards, it won Best Storyline, and Ford was voted Best Actress for her portrayal.